Terms and Conditions

 In particular the hirer shall ensure that:

-• Alcohol is only sold for consumption on the premises, being the part(s) of the Village Hall which they have hired.
-It is only to be sold between the hours of 12 noon and 23:00.
-Exceptionally, on Fridays and Saturdays in November and December, New Year’s Eve and Burns Night, sale may continue until later, if prior written approval has been agreed by the Village Hall and a temporary events notice has been obtained.
+Alcohol is only sold for consumption on the premises, being the part(s) of the Village Hall which they have hired.
+It may only be sold between the hours of 12 noon and 23:00.
+This period may be extended if prior written approval has been agreed by the Village Hall and a ‘Temporary Events Notice’ (TEN) has been obtained from the local authority.
+Copy of TEN to be provided to the village hall prior to the event.

 9. Children and Vulnerable Adults

-Any activities in the premises for children and/or vulnerable adults should comply with current legislation.
-It is the responsibility of the hirer to ensure that fit and proper persons have access to children and vulnerable adults.
+Any activities on the premises for children and/or vulnerable adults shall comply with current legislation.
+It is the responsibility of the hirer to ensure that fit and proper persons have access to children and vulnerable adults and that all safeguarding measures have been addressed.
 The policies for this are the responsibility of the hirer.

 10. Health & Safety